jamescarruthers/LiquitexPalettes/README.md

-# Liquitex Palettes for Rebelle
+# Liquitex Palettes for importing into various applications